vroger11/vroger11.github.io/_posts/2019-10-08-check-your-writing-nvim.markdown

 categories: blog
 category: blog
 lang: en
+excerpt: In my go-to text editor for terminal.
 ---

 Neovim is a text editor designed to be able to use either a command-line interface or a graphical user interface.